 Center for Learning and Undergraduate Enrichment (CLUE)

 CLUE provides academic support to all UW undergraduates.
-The center is open in Mary Gates Hall on Sunday through Thursday evenings from 6:30pm to midnight.
+The center is open in Mary Gates Hall on Sunday through Thursday evenings from 6:30pm to 11:00pm.
 Activities take place throughout the building.
 CLUE offers:

-- Drop-in help in Chemistry, Math, Physics, Biology, Writing, Computer Science Engineering, Economics, Statistics, and various foreign languages.
+- Drop-in help in Chemistry, Math, Physics, Biology, Writing, Computer Science Engineering, Economics, and Statistics.

 - Evening discussion/review sessions & workshops.
 These provide youwith a chance to talk with graduate teaching assistants and other students about your coursework within a small group setting.